qdrvm/kagome/docs/result.md

 }

 namespace my::super::lib {
-+ // NOTE: Class is defined at namespace my::super::lib, so make_error_code should also be
-+ // defined in this namespace!
-+ // no changes here
-  OUTCOME_MAKE_ERROR_CODE(MyError); // NOTE: MUST be called in the same namespace as MyError

 -  outcome::result<int> calc(int a, int b)
 +  outcome::result<int> MyLib::calc(int a, int b){
     // then simply return enum in case of error: